smcgreal/vic/CONTRIBUTING.md

 You can run the tests locally before making a PR or view the Drone build results for [unit tests][dronevic] and [integration tests][e2edronevic].

-If you don't have a running ESX required for tests and you can leverage the automated Drone servers for running tests while developing.
+If you don't have a running ESX required for tests, you can leverage the automated Drone servers for running tests.
 Add `WIP` (work in progress) to the PR title to alert reviewers that the PR is not ready to be merged.

 ### Testing locally